chuckreynolds/WPFBOGP/readme.txt

 == Frequently Asked Questions ==

-= Do I need to create a Facebook Application to use this plugin? =

-Short answer is no. Either your Facebook User ID or or an Application ID is a requirement.
-You don't need to register an app, just use your User ID (plugin admin settings page helps you find that).
-You can have both App ID and User ID if you'd like.
+= Do I need to create a Facebook Application to use this plugin? = No. Either your Facebook User ID or or an Application ID is a requirement.
+You're not required to register an app, instead just use your User ID (plugin admin settings page helps you find that).
+You can use both an App ID and User ID if you'd like.
 More details on how Facebook verifies admins is located here: https://developers.facebook.com/docs/insights/

 = Why doesn't this plugin have a Like/Send button? = Honestly it's not hard to add one once you have the proper meta content in the header.
 Look at <a href="https://developers.facebook.com/docs/reference/plugins/like/">how to add a Like button</a> using fb:like.
 There are a lot of 'like' button plugins but this one focuses on solid and accurate Open Graph meta data.